canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

     :alt: App server config
 ```

-Once you've completed configuting the application, you'll land on the Home Asstant dashboard.
+Once you've completed configuring the application, you'll land on the Home Assistant dashboard.
 Go to *Settings*->*Devices and services*->*Devices* and add your Matter device.

 We'll use a Matter-compliant Smart Plug, from an unknown manufacturer.